Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Statistical phase space and kinetic theory phase space

 Let $(\R^{2K} = T^*\R^K ,\Omega_0)$ be the Hamiltonian phase space equipped with the standard symplectic form

-Our main interest will be a particle phase space in gas dynamics, i.e., the classical \emph{statistical phase space} ($\SPS$) of many body systems where $K = 3N$ with $N$ being the number of particles in the system.
+Our main interest will be the particle phase space in gas dynamics, i.e., the classical \emph{statistical phase space} ($\SPS$) of many body systems where $K = 3N$ with $N$ being the number of particles in the system.

 \begin{rem} In our derivation, we will ignore the effect of collisions of the particles in the story.
 To incorporate the effect of collisions as in the collisional kinetic theory \cite{villani:kinetic}, we should consider the statistical phase space such as